 You will find many other “adult learners” here—from those looking to enhance their skills to stay competitive or those who just want to do something different.
-We serve a diverse student body—with 29% of students over the age of 25, you can count on us to work with your demanding schedule and responsibilities.
+We serve a diverse student body—31% of our credit students are age 25 and above, so you can count on us to work with your demanding schedule and responsibilities.

 We welcome you to the next chapter of your life.
 Write your own future at LaGuardia!

 Explore majors, certificates, and programs leading to an associate degree in fields ranging from nursing to business to the arts to computer science.
 We offer the best of both worlds—online/hybrid courses so that you can learn on your own time.
 If you’ve been out of school for a while, our college prep courses and special programs can help bring you up to speed.
 Plus, experiential learning gives you opportunities to apply your knowledge.
 Need more information?

 Get the right skills, credentials, and support to take your education, career or business to the next level.
 From NYC’s largest English Language Learning program to high-quality training with affordable, flexible courses, LaGuardia is the place to go and grow.
 For more information, contact Continuing Education.

 Worried about tuition costs?
 LaGuardia makes getting a high-quality education affordable.
 You’ll have many financing options at your fingertips, with over $1.5 million in scholarships awarded last year alone, you can see why 93% of our graduates have no student loan debt.